The Problem with DEI

 So the initiative has to be both opening the door and also nudges from other end saying, you can do this, we welcome you and will work to support you, demystifying the process of what the door is and how to go about even approaching that door.

-And why don't DEI initiatives automatically include disability or when disability is included, its often as an afterthought when its pointed out that its probably not PC to exclude.
+And why don't DEI initiatives automatically include disability or when disability is included, its often as an afterthought when it's pointed out that it's probably not PC to exclude.
 Why is disability not recognized as a very very historically marginalized group at the onset.
 The fact of a childhood disability for instance means the exclusion starts in childhood itself which perpetuates and intensifies the exclusion as you age.
 (Somehow the fact of disability transcends even the color of your skin and you are pushed to the bottom of the food chain).

 No comments: